CWhit3/3380Project/README.md

-# 3380Project
+# Canvasation
-CSC 3380 Project - Pictochat Port
+CSC 3380 Project - Canvasation

+This is a chatroom software loosely based on the features of the Pictochat application on the Nintendo DS.

+Contributors: Christian White, Grant Wills, Tanner Chauncy, Shannon Conway